A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Introduction

 \section{Introduction}

-The Koebe distortion theorem is a classical result in complex analysis which provides control of the absolute value of the complex derivative of a conformal function between domains in the complex plane.
-Various related results go under the name `Koebe distortion theorem' in the literature.
-For the purpose of this introduction, we focus on the following statement, see Theorem 1.6 in \cite{MR777305}.
+The Koebe distortion theorem is a classical result in complex analysis that provides control over the absolute value of the derivative of a conformal function between domains in the complex plane \cite[Corollary 1.4]{pommerenke1975univalent}, see also \cite[Theorem 1.6]{MR777305}.
+K.\ Astala and F.\ Gehring \cite[Theorem 1.8]{MR777305} extended this result to the class of quasiconformal maps in $\mathbb{R}^n$, $n\geq 2$.